-The Health and Social Department oversees various community health and social initiatives in NunatuKavut.
+The Health and Community Services Department oversees various community health and social initiatives in NunatuKavut.
 We nurture and support physical, emotional, intellectual, and spiritual health to ensure the wellbeing of our families and communities.

 NunatuKavut Youth Community Engagement Project (NYCEP)